vernisaz/snap-url/README.md

 a limited lifetime to read your message status.
 The access URL to the information is displayed after.
 The URL can be distributed in any way you desire.
-The system doesn't distribute the URL and doesn't provide a security for distribution.
+The system doesn't distribute the URL and doesn't provide a security for a distribution.

 ## Paid features
-1. define the link valid time interval and start time (free service - the link is valid immediately for a week)
+1. define the link valid time interval and the start time (free service - the link is valid immediately for a week)
 2. get a notification that URL was opened, when, and which IP from
-3. revoke the URL
+3. revoke the URL (you can revoke the URL for free just by clicking it)

 ## Payment protection
 It's required to provide an e-mail for a receipt.